jplayer/react-jPlaylist/README.md

 **Arguments**
 1. `id` (string): Id of the jPlaylist to apply this to.
-2. `playlist` (array of objects): The new playlist which will be set to your jPlaylist.
+2. `playlist` (array: objects): The new playlist which will be set to your jPlaylist.

 Example:
 ```